Under the Hood of your Google Analytics: Basic Alert Set Up

 Alert number two: traffic spike!
 Let’s do it!

 The first part of the alert configuration is pretty much the same, the only difference is if you have a Spam Filter view, you will want to apply it only to that one.
-Certain spam bots will create spikes in data (that is why we filter them out! here is a great service that can help with that).
-But we are assuming in a clean data view, a spike will be because of your amazing content (and not a fake visit from a robot).
+Certain spam bots will create spikes in data but we are assuming in a clean data view, a spike will be because of your amazing content (and not a fake visit from a robot).

 For the alert condition for a traffic spike, you will want to again select All Traffic > Sessions and for the condition choose % increase by more than 50% compared to the same day in the previous week.
 The final alert looks like this: